Edita-L/Project1EL/README.md

 Coco&Co business owner:
 * As a business owner, I'd like to show potential customers that they will have a good choice of cakes, clearly priced.
 * As a business owner, I'd like for potential customers to have a clear idea of our business location and opening times.
-* As a business owner, I'd like for potential customers to have an understanding of where we come from and our ethos as abusiness.
+* As a business owner, I'd like for potential customers to have an understanding of where we come from and our ethos as a business.
 * As a business owner, I want to offer customers the option of ordering via the site.
 * As a business owner, I'd like to share a glimpse of our life through our social media posts.
 * As a business owner, it's important to me that any user/ potential customer viewing the site has the best experience and is able to easily access all the relevant sections with one click.